prataprc/pitch-caserust/PITCHME.md

 value    : INT_LITERAL.
 ```

-Above is an example for parsing Comma separated numbers using LALR grammar.
+Above is an example for parsing Comma separated numbers using LALR grammar -
-A domain specific language to generate parsers.
+a domain specific language to generate parsers.

 +++